British Airways today announced the launch of a new team dedicated to the support of passengers with accessibility needs.

 Carolina Martinoli, British Airways’ Director of Brand and Customer Experience said: “I am really excited about the possibilities the new team will open up for the 50,000 customers requiring additional assistance who travel with us each month.
 Every member of the team is incredibly passionate about helping our customers and enabling them to relax and enjoy British Airways’ unique service.”

-Frankly, in this day and age if airlines don’t cater for passengers with special accessibility requirements, they should start re-considering their practices.
+In this day and age, if airlines don’t cater for passengers with special accessibility requirements, they should start reconsidering their practices and think about how they can support them more.

-I hope the move will result in more positive experiences for people with special accessibility needs, and not just a vanity project for British Airways to raise their corporate profile.
-They really have to demonstrate they’re making a difference and not paying lip service to the growing demand.
+I hope the move will result in more positive experiences for people with special accessibility needs.
+It should not just be a vanity project for British Airways to raise their corporate profile.
+I hope they’re not paying lip service to the growing demand and can demonstrate that they’re making a difference.